 Emotional Resilience

 Therapy can aid psychologists in developing greater emotional resilience, helping them manage and process the vicarious trauma or emotional drain experienced through their work.
-This self-reflection and healing process is vital in preventing burnout.
+Complementary tools such as blue light blocking glasses (Blue light blocking glasses) can protect eyes during late‑night reading or screen time, reducing fatigue.

 Reading more: